kuiper2000/Objective_Analysis/_sources/Regression/regressiom.md

 *Figure Example: `correlation_with_memory_examples.py`*
 :::

-:::{admonition} Side note: diffusion models in machine learning and their connection to AR processes
+::::{admonition} Side note: diffusion models in machine learning and their connection to AR processes
 :class: note

 **Diffusion models** (also called Denoising Diffusion Probabilistic Models, DDPMs) have become the dominant generative model architecture in machine learning — used for image synthesis, weather downscaling, and bias correction.
 At their core, they are built on a process that is mathematically identical to AR(1).